By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 FRANK FOX / SCIENCE PHOTO LIBRARY FRANK FOX / SCIENCE PHOTO LIBRARY

-Interphako interference contrast light micrograph of a diatom from Patuxent River, Maryland, USA.
+Diatom, differential interference contrast (DIC) light micrograph.
 Diatoms are a group of photosynthetic, single-celled algae containing about 10,000 species.
 They form an important part of the plankton at the base of the marine and freshwater food chains.
 The characteristic feature of diatoms is their intricately patterned glass-like cell wall, or frustule.
 The frustule often has rows of tiny holes, known as striae.
-Magnification: x430 when printed 10 centimetres wide.
+Magnification: x570 when printed at 10 centimetres wide.

 Model release not available.
 Property release not required.